 Many benefices currently contribute much less than the actual cost of ministry exercised in their benefice and it was unrealistic to ask for the full cost of ministry in the first year.
 Benefices were invited to start a journey towards paying for their own ministry, starting with what they have actually paid in the past and challenging themselves to pay an additional 15% each year until they are meeting their costs.

 Some benefices pay much more than the cost of their own mission and ministry and so are supporting others.
 These benefices are asked to support the transition process by maintaining their contribution with the intention that it will not increase until the cost of ministry reaches the level they are giving.

-Please see the TRiO booklet for a detailed explanation of the support process.
+Please see the booklet above for a detailed explanation of the support process.
 Support can be offered in a variety of ways, including financial (a reduction in request in certain circumstances), assistance with growth plans or stewardship campaigns.
-Useful guidance and templates for encouraging giving and generosity can be found at http://dioceseofnorwich.org/churches/finance/parish/giving/.
+Useful guidance and templates for encouraging giving and generosity can be found on the Christian giving section of the website.